hashicorp/terraform-provider-vault/website/docs/r/ldap_secret_backend_library_set.html.md

 page_title: "Vault: vault_ldap_secret_backend_library resource"
 sidebar_current: "docs-vault-resource-ldap-secret-backend-library"
 description: |-
-  Creates a library on the Active Directory Secret Backend for Vault.
+  Creates a library on the LDAP Secret Backend for Vault.
 ---

 # vault\_ldap\_secret\_backend\_library

-Creates a library on an Active Directory Secret Backend for Vault.
-Libraries create a pool of existing Active Directory service accounts which can be checked out by users.
+Creates a library on an LDAP Secret Backend for Vault.
+Libraries create a pool of existing LDAP service accounts which can be checked out by users.

 ~> **Important** All data provided in the resource configuration will be